Income returns to education

 Summary main findings

-Data for the period from 2019 to 2021 shows that higher levels of education among 25 to 29 year olds are associated with higher earnings.
-Young people with a higher degree – such as a master’s degree – earned 63% more than those from the same socio-economic background with no GCSEs.
-Young people with an undergraduate degree earned 54% more.
+In the 3 years to 2024, young people with a higher degree – such as a master’s degree – earned 41% more than those from the same socio-economic background with no GCSEs.
+Young people with an undergraduate degree earned 27% more.

-Young people from ethnic minorities earned around the same as White British young people with the same level of qualification.
+• young people from most ethnic minority groups earned around the same as White British young people with the same qualifications and socio-economic background – young people from the Pakistani and Bangladeshi ethnic groups earned less

-Disabled young people earned significantly less than those without a disability with the same level of qualification.
-For people with an undergraduate degree (but not a higher degree), disabled young people earned 84% of the hourly earnings of those without a disability.
+• young people with a disability earned less than those without a disability but with the same qualifications – for young people with an undergraduate degree, those with a disability earned 90% of the earnings of those without a disability

-Percentage differences in hourly earnings of 25 to 29 year olds, relative to those with lower level (below GCSE grade 1 or equivalent), controlling for socio-economic background, sex and age (UK, 2019 to 2021 combined)
+Percentage differences in hourly earnings of 25 to 29 year olds, relative to those with lower level qualifications (below GCSE grade 1 or equivalent), controlling for socio-economic background, sex and age (UK, 2022 to 2024 combined)

-Percentage differences in hourly earnings of 25 to 29 year olds, relative to those with lower level (below GCSE grade 1 or equivalent), controlling for socio-economic background, sex and age (UK, 2019 to 2021 combined)
+Percentage differences in hourly earnings of 25 to 29 year olds, relative to those with lower level qualifications (below GCSE grade 1 or equivalent), controlling for socio-economic background, sex and age (UK, 2022 to 2024 combined)

 Highest qualification Percentage difference relative to lower level (%)